Introduction

 Excellent!
 We now have our route and trip information attached to the shapes representing the routes.
 Note that in some cases, you will see some duplicate route entries.
 This is due to routes having more than 1 service_id value, which is associated with an entry in calendar.txt.
 For example, a given route may have a service_id value associated with weekend service, and another id for weekday service, and yet another for holidays.

 GTFS data is surprisingly complex when you begin to weave each of the tables together to generate new information.
-This article touched upon creating simple shapefiles based on the stored geometry in the GTFS data, but there are many other ways you can join other pieces of data to these shapes to perform more advanced analysis.
+This article discussed creating simple shapefiles based on the stored geometry in the GTFS data, but there are many other ways to join other pieces of data to these shapes to perform more advanced analysis.